 Any recommendations and advice is welcome

 Really it is dangerous in Brazil.
 I can not tell you where it is safe..
 TAKE CARE IN EVERY PLACES......No place is safe.
 You should go to Santa Catarina beaches.
 They are beautiful and crowded in summer.
-The Iguaçu Cataratas are nice too..Keep in touch if you need... almost 6 years ago
+The Iguaçu Cataratas are nice too..Keep in touch if you need... about 6 years ago

 My time to be a backpacker is over, but you should start your trip in São Paulo, where you can see the "capital" of Latin America.
 This incredible city received influence from all over the world.
 From São Paulo, take a bus to Parati (Rio State) and enjoy one of the greatness tows in Rio State.
 From there go Rio de Janeiro - (city of Rio, because the State is also called Rio de Janeiro).
 In Rio a good place for you to stay is Mellow Yellow - http://mellowyellow.com.br/ - Everybody speaks English there and is close to everything, the only thing I don't like there is because you will share a room, a bathroom, etc....and they are too loud (as you can see I'm getting old!), but is backpacking that you are looking at right? - South of Brazil is nice...to Brazilians.
 If you want a REAL Brazilian experience with diversity keep going NORTH.
 Bahia, Recife, Natal are the places to go.
 Be careful after 6 pm in the big cities and avoid flashing money, a nice camera.
 Just use common sense and you will be fine!
-Enjoy your trip, respect the locals and have a great time mate. almost 6 years ago
+Enjoy your trip, respect the locals and have a great time mate. about 6 years ago

 Brazil is too big a country for two months so choose your priorities and make peace that you will not be able to do everything!